 We are a leading national health care service provider, facilitating outpatient care for Durable Medical Equipment manufacturers and health care providers.
 We provide our products and services to hospitals, oncology practices, ambulatory surgery centers, and other alternate site health care providers.
 Our headquarters is in Rochester Hills, Michigan, and we operate our business from a total of five locations in the United States and Canada.
 We deliver local, field-based customer support as well as operate pump service and repair Centers of Excellence in Michigan, Kansas, California, Massachusetts and Ontario, Canada.
-InfuSystem, Inc., a wholly-owned subsidiary of the Company, is accredited by the Community Health Accreditation Program while First Biomedical, a wholly-owned subsidiary of the Company, is ISO certified.
+InfuSystem, Inc. is accredited by the CHAP while First Biomedical is ISO certified.